ilyakava/cs344/Student Contributions/Notes/Lesson 3 - Fundamental GPU Algorithms.md

 ## Tone Mapping (HW)

-- process of mapping image of wide range of brightness values to narow range
+- process of mapping image of wide range of brightness values to narrow range
 - Histogram equalization
     - map
     - reduce